Two and Three Pseudoscalar Production in $e^{+}e^{-}$ annihilation and their contributions to $(g-2)_{\mu}$: Combined fit to experimental data

 The last thirty years of experimental work have been very fruitful getting results for the cross-sections we are interested in, as collected in Sect.~\ref{sec:level1}.
 In order to get results for our parameters we decide to fit the experimental data of cross-sections obtained by dedicated experiments in the last twenty years, i.e. we exclude data older than 2000, with one exception: BESIII \citep{Ablikim:2019sjw} measured the cross section of $e^{+}e^{-}\to\pi^{+}\pi^{-}\pi^{0}$ with high statistics above $1.05 \, \mbox{GeV}$, while it has a relatively large uncertainty below that energy.
 Thus we do not fit the data points below $1.05 \, \mbox{GeV}$ from this dataset.
 In addition we also fit the PDG figures \cite{Zyla:2020zbs} for the decay widths of vector resonances whose expressions are collected in Appendix~\ref{app:A}.

 Two fits are performed: Fit I uses a uniform energy dependent $\rho-\omega$ mixing according to Eq.~(\ref{eq:energy-dependent-delta}).
 In Fit II, the two body final state cases take into account the energy dependent $\rho-\omega$ mixing, while the other processes are carried out with a constant $\rho-\omega$ mixing angle, see Eq.~(\ref{eq:constant-delta}).
-The comparison between cross-sections data and the fit is shown in Figure~\ref{fig:Three-pseudo-case} for the three-pseudoscalar case and Figure~\ref{fig:Two-pseudo-case} for the two-pseudocalar case.
+The comparison between cross-section data and the fit is shown in Figure~\ref{fig:Three-pseudo-case} for the three-pseudoscalar case and Figure~\ref{fig:Two-pseudo-case} for the two-pseudocalar case.
 The captions in the figures collect all data used in the plots and in the fits.

 The global fit includes decay widths of related resonances and their results are shown in Table~\ref{tab:decay-widths}.
-The reported errors are obtained, in quadrature, from two components: one arises from the error propagation of the uncertainty of parameters by MINUIT \citep{James:1975dr}, and the other comes from the statistics with dozens of solutions which could also fit to the experimental data sets well.
+The reported errors are obtained, in quadrature, from two components: one arises from the Bootstrap method by varying the central value of experimental data within its error bar, and the other comes from the statistics with dozens of solutions which could also fit to the experimental data sets well.
+The latter one is the dominant source of error estimation.
+The cyan bands of all the solutions of Fit II can be found in figure~\ref{fig:Three-pseudo-case} and Figure~\ref{fig:Two-pseudo-case}.
 In general, both Fit I and Fit II provide overall reasonable approximations to the experimental figures quoted in the PDG \citep{Zyla:2020zbs}.